-Finkbeiner (pronounced Fink-by-ner) serves as the USU recruiting coordinator and defensive coordinator, while overseeing the guard position.
+Finkbeiner (pronounced Fink-by-ner) serves as the USU recruiting coordinator and defensive coordinator, while also overseeing the guard position.

-Finkbeiner spent the 2015-16 overseeing the USU post players.
+Finkbeiner spent the 2015-16 season overseeing the USU post players.
 The Aggie defense ranked among the best in the Mountain West in multiple categories, averaging 41.2 rebounds, 4.4 blocks and 6.6 steals per game.
 Utah State finished the year with a 14-17 overall record, going 8-10 in league action.

 In Finkbeiner’s first season at Utah State, the Aggie defense averaged 40.3 rebounds per game, while tallying 142 blocks, the most since the 2009-10 season, and 232 steals.
-USU went 8-23 during the 2014-15 season, with a 5-13 Mountain West record.

 Prior to accepting the USU position, Finkbeiner spent three seasons as an assistant coach at Boise State.
 While there, he coached several Boise State players to Mountain West postseason honors.
 In addition, seven players earned Mountain West all-academic team recognition.